clokep/clokep.github.io/content/articles/irc-client-usage-share.rst

 CPU speed.
 Most clients responded with a simple ``<software> <version number>``, although quite a few also include a URL.

+Additionally, some bouncers respond in weird ways which might skew the results:

+*   ZNC responds with both the ZNC version and the version of connected client(s?).
+*   bip responds with it's own version if no one is connected OR the version of all connected clients. [#]_

+Lastly, some clients just don't respond (or respond with an empty string).
+The results below aren't really a count of "users", but a count of "clients" where some users might be counted multiple times.

 Client Summary
 ''''''''''''''